 You’ve been drinking or using drugs to excess, and it’s showing.
 Your life is beginning to fray at the edges, and you recognize that you’re in or on the verge of a downward spiral.
 Perhaps things are not so bad but they could get worse and you want to avoid that.

-You want to get out of this but you are overwhelmed.
+You want to change your current situation but you are overwhelmed.

 It feels like it’s too much to do on your own.